QuaLiKiz-group/QuaLiKiz-documents/README.md

+This project has moved to GitLab: https://gitlab.com/qualikiz-group/QuaLiKiz-documents

 This repository contains documents related to QuaLiKiz.
-Currently under construction.

 # Conference papers
 - [A test document] (conferences/test_document_pdf.pdf)